liferay/clay/packages/clayui.com/content/docs/getting-started/introduction.md

 const clayBadge = new ClayBadge({});
 ```

-If you try to look at the screen again you may see errors being triggered on the console, some components have required properties to render, consider passing `label` in this case to be rendered:
+At this point, you may see some errors in the browser console.
+This is expected.
+Some components require certain properties to render.
+In this example, you can set the `label` property to resolve the errors:

 ```javascript
 // ...